How can you evaluate the impact of a teaching initiative?

 Our dashboards use the appropriate statistical tests to see if there are any significant differences between the assessment results of different cohorts, how large these differences are, and present these findings in a teacher-friendly way.
 Sound Data dashboards support valid analysis and conclusions.

 Comparing raw averages or percentages is just not good enough.
-Statistical tests provide us with powerful ways of describing the difference between the distributions of various cohorts.
+Statistical tests provide powerful ways to describe the difference between the distributions of various cohorts.
 The tests for significant differences are most important and their meaning is summarised by the p-value (p).
 In teacher speak, the p-value gives the probability that any differences we find between the cohorts are the result of random variation (e.g., some years are more able than others).
 When the p-value falls below a critical value (e.g., 5% or 1%), we can dismiss those random effects and claim that there are significant or highly significant differences between the outcomes of our initiative cohort and the rest.
 For example, if there is only a one percent chance the improvement in the grades is random, you can be pretty confident that your initiative has worked!
-The tests to establish how large a difference are also important and their meaning is summarised by the effect size (e.g. R or D) or strength of an association (e.g. G).
+The tests to establish the magnitude of a difference are also important and their meaning is summarised by the effect size (e.g. Rosethal’s R or Cohen’s D) or strength of an association (e.g. Gamma).
 In teacher speak, the effect size tells you how large the difference is in comparison to the distribution of the assessment results.
 When the effect size passes over different thresholds (e.g., 0.1, 0.3, 0.5) we can refer to the difference as a small, moderate, or large difference.

 Sound Data teacher-friendly dashboards not only present the numerical test results but also provide common-language interpretations so all educators can quickly learn to extract meaning.
-When there are significant differences (the p-value is less than or equal to 0.05 or 5%) the common-language interpretation is highlighted pink.
+When significant differences of sufficient size exist (p-value ≤ 0.05 and the effect size is greater than or equal to 0.1) the common-language interpretation is highlighted pink.

 Different comparisons require different methods.
 Comparing the results of this year’s students to previous years is called a longitudinal comparison (e.g. 2022 with 2012 – 2021).
 Comparing the results of different demographics is called a cross-sectional comparison (e.g. fe/males, non/Maori, non/Pacifica, non/Asian, non/Pakeha) .
-If you have results from a single point in time (e.g. NCEA data, entrance data) you can compare the achievement of different cohorts, if you have results from two points in time (e.g. PAT results from term 1 and term 4) you can compare the progress or learning of different cohorts.
-Your unit of analysis could be the subject, curriculum area, year-level, room and so on.
+If you have results from a single point in time (e.g. NCEA data, entrance data) you can compare the achievement of different cohorts.
+If you have results from two points in time (e.g. PAT results from term 1 and term 4 or PAT results from Year 9 and NCEA results from Year 13) you can compare the progress or learning of different cohorts.
+Your unit of analysis could be the subject, curriculum area, year-level, room, teaching initiative and so on.

-Sound Data dashboards are bespoke and co-constructed with school leaders.
-The displays and statistical tests are determined by each school’s research questions and the data they want to analyse.
-This data can include: NCEA grades, credits and qualifications; PAT, JAM, GloSS, IKAN, Probe, Running Records, e-asTTle, curriculum levels; overall teacher judgements; surveys of student and parent voice.
+Sound Data dashboards are available either as packages or can be bespoke and co-constructed with you and your team.
+Sound Data packages include multiple dashboards containing common forms of student data and analysis, plus data coaching so you and your team can learn to get the best from your analyses.
+This data can include NCEA grades, credits and qualifications; PAT, e-asTTle, SMART, JAM, GloSS, IKAN, Probe, Running Records; curriculum levels, overall teacher judgements; surveys of student and parent voice.
 Here are some examples of Sound Data teacher-friendly dashboards.

 The Primary Stage Assessments Progress Dashboard incorporates assessments such as GLOSS, JAM, Reading Age-Level Records and analyses the progress students make during the year by comparing their assessment results in Term 1 and Term 4.
 This demonstration dashboard looks at GLOSS Strategy-Level, JAM and Reading Age-Level data.
 Longitudinal comparisons are carried out by comparing the 2022 cohort with the combined previous years’ cohort (2018-2021).
 Cross-sectional comparisons are carried out for Gender, Maori, Pacifica, Asian, MELAA and Pakeha.
 Analyses are also carried out to establish whether learning has taken place by comparing the Term 4 distributions with the Term 1 distributions for each cohort.
 These analyses are carried out for all students as well as individual year groups.